hostchange/microdeadlines/README.md

 Essentially, we are a glorified timer app, that already figures out all the hard work in allocating time towards a habit.
 In 5 seconds, or less you can go from either building a habit or picking an habit from our store, to practicing it.

+The individuals too lazy to set their own timer everytime for habits are the ones who need it the most.

 Don't overthink, just do/start (today).

 Microdeadlines for your day, microhabits for your lifestyle.